 Study of research issues associated with marketing management decisions.
-Recent research in the areas of strategic marketing, marketing segmentation, new product development and introduction, pricing strategies, channel policy, promotion decisions, and sales force management decisions are examined, critically.
-The course includes both quantitative and behavioral approaches to studying these issues.
+Recent research in the areas of strategic marketing, marketing segmentation, new product development and introduction, pricing

 MKT 604 Buyer Decision Making and Behavior

 This course will provide a comprehensive overview of the foundational principles and prevalent practices of buyer behavior and decision making including both consumer and industrial categories.
 Following the theme that the interaction of what a firm offers and how it is offered-coupled with what a buyer wants and needs-leads to satisfaction, that satisfaction leads to loyalty, and that loyalty leads to profitability, academic articles in the Journal of Consumer Research, the Journal of Consumer Marketing, the Journal of Business and Industrial Marketing, and others are used as a basis for study and application.
 This course is designed for an advanced student in marketing who plans on pursuing a marketing-related dissertation.